NOTE: This information is not provided as legal advice. Always consult a lawyer and seek legal guidance.

 View Michigan approved pepper sprays.

 Wisconsin Pepper Spray Laws – Pepper only.
 No Tear gas.
 OC can be no stronger then a 10% solution.
 Can must have a total weight of not less than 15 grams (approximately a half ounce) nor more than 60 grams (which is approximately two ounces).
 Can must look like an aersol can and not disguised as another product (no lipstick, pen, pager, hotwalker or stunning ring pepper spray to WI).
 Must have safety feature.
 Canine and Bear Pepper Spray is legal in this state.

-NOTE: Pepper Spray is legal in all 50 states, however a number of cities and states have restrictions on sizes, strengths, etc..
-If you have a question, it is wise to check with your local city or state attorney's office.
-Defense sprays should only be purchased by those 18 years of age or older.
+NOTE: Pepper Spray appears to be legal in all 50 states, however a number of cities and states have restrictions on sizes, strengths, etc..
+If you have a question, it is wise to check with your local city or state attorney’s office.
+Defense sprays should only be purchased by those a minimum of 18 years of age or older.
 The above list may not be totally accurate or complete and My Self Defense accepts no responsibility for its accuracy or completeness.